UPC Barcodes & Prefixes

 • Standardized product, location, and entity identifiers enable consistent and unambiguous data across the supply chain, supporting common understanding of the following traceability elements:

-• be traced?
+• What: What needs to be traced?

 • Where: Where did the movements or events take place?